xy1/MakePalindromes/README.md

 These are some quick scripts that I made in a couple evenings to generate palindromes using a free list of English words that I downloaded.

-The results of typical fast runs (limiting to a few short words) are plentiful...although not always grammatically sensible.
+Typical fast runs (limiting to a few short words) can produce a lot of results...although not always ones that are grammatically meaningful.
 Below are some of the "better" ones from a quick run.
-(My laptop fan grinds from overheating if I run the scripts too long.)
+(My laptop fan grinds from overheating if I run the scripts too long, so we shouldn't expect them to find another "a man a plan a canal panama" or
+"able was i ere i saw elba" any time soon.)

 * yay bob yay
 * doc did cod